Sign up for Carleton 360

 Arts and culture has become an important sector of Canadian industry, with ties to tourism, education and government.
 This minor is designed to equip students with the business and management skills to pursue careers in arts and culture, whether in institutions or as sole practitioners.
-Ottawa, with its world-class festivals and museums, its performing arts community housed in the National Arts Centre and the myriad of community based arts organizations provides an ideal learning environment for students interested in this field.

 Take a credit in a specified Religion survey course, half a credit in a survey course on ancient Judaism or Greco-Roman Religion, plus 3.0 credits in courses pertaining to the study of Christianity from Religion, or—with the approval of the Religion coordinator—from another discipline.